tonyOgbonna/Address-Nigeria/README.md

 Address Nigeria
 ===============

-Address Nigeria extnds the Address module with the complete Nigeria-specific Local Government subdivision data for all states and the Federal Capital Territory (Abuja).
+Address Nigeria extends the Address module with the complete Nigeria-specific Local Government subdivision data for all states and the Federal Capital Territory (Abuja).